Tania Willard: Career

 "Interconnectedness is the root system of my work as an artist.
 Land-based art, community engaged practice, printmaking, painting are the mediums I most often work in, these ways of working are tied to me, I am tied to my ancestors, we are tied to the land." - Tania Willard Willard is an artist, graphic designer, and curator who focuses on mixing traditional Indigenous arts practices with contemporary ideas, often working with bodies of knowledge and skills that are conceptually linked to her interest in intersections between Aboriginal and other cultures.
-In the opening essay to Willard's exhibition, Claiming Space, at the Kamloops Art Gallery, Acting Director Beverley Clayton, writes: "...inspired by geological landforms on traditional Secwepemc land and by other aspects of the place, Tania Willard's art work acts as a conduit between generations and cultures."
+In the opening essay to Willard's exhibition, Claiming Space, at the Kamloops Art Gallery, Acting Director Beverley Clayton writes: "...inspired by geological landforms on traditional Secwépemc land and by other aspects of the place, Tania Willard's art work acts as a conduit between generations and cultures."

 She works with oil and acrylic painting, printmaking, pen and ink drawing, watercolour, mixed media, and collage.
-She also makes public art, including a collaborative community mural with the artist Guillermo Aranda and the Secwepemc Native Youth Network entitled Neskonlith Mural, in 2013.
+She also makes public art, including a collaborative community mural with the artist Guillermo Aranda and the Secwépemc Native Youth Network entitled Neskonlith Mural, in 2013.
 Willard is a member of the artist collective New BC Indian Art and Welfare Society.

 From 2013 to 2015, Willard was the Aboriginal Curator in Residence at the Kamloops Art Gallery.
 She is the recipient of the Hnatyshyn Foundation Visual Arts Awards for Curatorial Excellence in Contemporary Art.
 In 2017 Willard had a solo exhibition at the Burnaby Art Gallery entitled dissimulation.

 Curatorial work

 Beat Nation: Art Hip Hop and Aboriginal Culture

 Willard curated the exhibition project Beat Nation, which started as an online project for grunt gallery.
 It features visual art, videos, music, and writing.

 Beat Nation the Exhibition toured starting in Vancouver to Toronto, Kamloops, Montreal, Halifax and Saskatoon.
 Willard states that, "it was a really important journey to take this exhibit to different places; the context of the exhibition is to present indigenous artists today who respond to both socio-political states of Indigenous peoples and struggles, as well as use a mix of quite contemporary mediums and ancestral ideas."
-Beat Nation started with a very artist-run-centre approach—very immediate and somewhat more flexible.
-The intention was never to create a large scale traveling exhibition.

 BUSH gallery

-BUSH gallery is an experimental land-based, Indigenous-led artist residency that takes place on Willard's land in Secwepemc Nation in interior British Columbia.
-In an issue of C Magazine guest-edited by Willard and Peter Morin the editors state, "BUSH gallery is a series of on-going gatherings of like-minded folks united under questions concerning art making, land, Indigenous art history and interventions into the colonial."
+BUSH gallery is an experimental, land-based, and Indigenous-led artist residency that takes place on Willard's land in Secwépemc Nation in interior British Columbia.

+In an issue of C Magazine guest-edited by Willard and Peter Morin the editors state: "BUSH gallery is a series of on-going gatherings of like-minded folks united under questions concerning art making, land, Indigenous art history and interventions into the colonial."
 This issue also included the BUSH Manifesto.